CodeAndCake/AppsFromScratch/sessions/04/README.md

 // Removes selected element
 $('#container').remove();

 // Similar to 'append' function.
-Replaces the content with the parameter you pass inside the brackets
+Replaces the content with the parameter you put inside the brackets
 $('#container').html('<p>Hello!</p>');

 ```